SVG Filters Tutorial

 This element has different attributes that help us create the clipping region.
 Between the filter tags, we can define the primitives that allow us to implement the desired effect.
 One of these primitives is the feGaussianBlur.
 The keyword SourceAlpha identifies the input for this primitive, is in this case input '

 in'.
 The amount of blur to be applied is done using the

-This above example will not produced the desired output.
-Instead we need to add more filter primitives which will produce the desire rendering.
+The above example will not produce the desired output.
+Instead we need to add more filter primitives which will produce the desired rendering.
 By adding

-<result> attribute is a reference that can be use later.
+<result> attribute is a reference that can be used later.
 It is quite different to an XML id and only can be referenced within the actual

 <feoffset> primitive has the blur result from the Gaussian blur.

 <feMerge> primitive contains the nodes

 <feMergeNode> taking as input the result offsetBlur, this will allow it to appear below the